Archaeology and History

 Editor, Arts and Humanities section of Medical Education, (2002-3)

-External Examiner, MPhil, University of Cambridge, 2024-
+External Examiner, MPhil in Health, Medicine and Society, University of Cambridge, 2024-

 External Examiner, Newcastle University, MA in medical history, 2011-